colwin/marbleinator-website/_pages/privacypolicy.md

 <br>

 ## We Collect No Personal Information Using Our Applications
-We do not collect, use, save, or have access to any of your personal data in Marble-O-Tron for iOS Individual settings relating to the Marble-O-Tron apps are not personal and are stored only on your device.
+We do not collect, use, save, or have access to any of your personal data in Marble-O-Tron for iOS.
+Individual settings relating to the Marble-O-Tron apps are not personal and are stored only on your device.

 <br>